Schrodingercat-tech/BlenderShapesClassifier-Tensorflow/README.md

-# Image-Classification-on-custom-data-with-Tensorflow
+# Blender-Shapes-Classifier-Tensorflow
- Image data is generated from blender
+ Image data is generated from the blender